“Wherever you are on your journey of faith, you are welcome here.”

 A word or two about the particular style of worship in this church.
 Christians throughout the world worship in many different ways.
 Individuals often come to prefer a particular style of worship that speaks to them in a significant way.

 The style of worship here at Grace is called anglo-catholic: “anglo” meaning that it developed in England, and “catholic” meaning that it embraces the heritage of the ancient catholic tradition.
 Although some anglo-catholic parishes are very traditional, you will find our worship is simplified and inclusive.
-Not only do we use modern language, and more streamlined ceremonial actions, but roles of leadership in worship are shared among women and men, clergy and lay persons.
+Not only do we use modern language, and more streamlined ceremonial actions, but roles of leadership in worship are shared among male and female, women, men and young people, clergy and lay persons.

 We engage our spirits in worship by two means: by worshiping with the mind, as we hear, contemplate and proclaim God’s word; but also, worshiping with the wholeness of our body — and this is the hallmark of anglo-catholic worship.
 We believe that the human body is a good thing.
 God declared the human body holy by coming to earth and having one himself.
 So in our worship, we use our bodies as well as our minds.
 Instead of just sitting, we move about.
 We use all our five senses in our worship: seeing color, light and movement; hearing music and silence and the rhythm of words; smelling the unique fragrance of incense; touching by clasping a hand or embracing at the Peace, touching holy water, or in the laying on of hands; tasting bread and the wine.